amelieplenio/bcog-personality-test/README.md

 - Scenarios will display correctly.
 - Choices update trait scores.
 - A final personality trait will then be shown in some way at the end.
+- Branching scenarios that change based on player choices